 I paint because most of the time it makes me happy.
 Very happy.
 I think that’s important.
 I find it very easy to get caught-up in trying to rationalize art-making, to attach it to some higher ideal beyond the simple pleasure of making something that I enjoy looking at; and that leads to draft statements and drunken rants that go on & on & on & on and only end-up in me feeling angry and useless.

-So let's be positive: I paint because it's fun (at least, most of the time it is).
+So let's be positive: I paint because it's fun (at least, it is most of the time).